-At the time of writing we have identified one unadjusted audit difference in the draft financial statements management has chosen not to adjust.
-Where they are not corrected and a rationale as to why they are not corrected is acceptable, that will need to be approved by the Audit Committee and included in the Letter of Representation.
+At the time of writing we have identified three unadjusted audit differences in the draft financial statements which management has chosen not to adjust.
+Where these differences are not corrected and a rationale as to why they are not corrected is acceptable, that will need to be approved by the Audit Committee and included in the Letter of Representation.

-1. In relation to the impact of the pensions case relating to GMP equalisation we have estimated the maximum impact on the pensions liability of £215K.
-Given this is below materiality the Council is not proposing to adjust for this.
+- 1. In relation to the impact of the pensions case relating to GMP equalisation we have estimated the maximum impact on the pensions liability of £227K.
+Given this is below materiality the Council is not proposing to adjust for this. - 2.
+In relation to the difference between estimated plan assets of the pension scheme and actual plan assets as at 31 March 2019 there is a difference of £659k. - 3.
+In relation to the restatement of the prior year accounts for changes to the group consolidation which were not material and, per IAS 8, should have been corrected in the current year.
+The impact on the CIES was £236k.